|The Green Papers|

 Participants in the Precinct Caucuses must consider themselves a member of the DFL Party and not an active member of any other political party.

-75 of 91 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in the Minnesota Minnesota Precinct Caucuses.
+75 of 91 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in the Minnesota Primary.
 A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at either the congressional district or statewide level.
 How the Democratic Proportional Delegate Allocation Math works.

-National Convention Pledged PLEO and At-Large delegates are elected according to the Presidential Preferences expressed at the Precinct Caucuses.
+National Convention Pledged PLEO and At-Large delegates are elected according to the results of the primary.